-In line with regulatory requirements, employees are not entitled to the deferred variable remuneration components until they are disbursed.
-Prior to disbursement, multiple reviews are conducted to assess if deferred variable remuneration components should be reduced or even be clawed back (ex-post risk adjustment).
+In line with regulatory requirements, employees are not entitled to the deferred variable remuneration components until they are disbursed or, in the case of virtual shares, until the shares are allotted.
+Prior to disbursement, multiple reviews are conducted to assess if deferred variable remuneration components should be reduced or even be clawed back (expost risk adjustment).
 In addition, all deferred tranches of variable remuneration are subject to the requirements regarding risk-bearing capacity as outlined above.